JohnCartel/gitlab_graphviz/content/en/docs/outputs/canon.md

 ## canon

-Using `canon` produces a prettyprinted version of the input, with no layout performed.
+Using `canon` produces a pretty printed version of the input, with no layout performed.

 {{< card header="Example: simple graph, canonicalized formatting with `-Tcanon`">}}